 You can get the album here.

-You can pre-order the EP here.
+You can get the single here.

-You can get the tracks here.
+You can get the single here.